-- A. Management will explain the Rural Development Section 515 regulations regarding the following: - 1) Security deposits - 2) Annual recertifications - 6) Unit inspections - 7) Community policies - 8) Transfer policies - B. All adult household members (age 18 and older and any adjudicated minors who are the Head, Spouse or Co-Head) will sign the Lease, Community Policies or House Rules, Release and Consent Forms, and related documents and addenda. - C. The applicant and Management will inspect the unit and sign the Move-In Inspection form either prior to Move-In or on Move-In day. - D. The applicant will pay the Security Deposit. - E. The applicant will pay the rent for the first month, as set forth in the Lease. - F. The applicant will be given a copy of the Move-In Certification, Lease, Move-In Inspection form, Community Policies/House Rules, all other required forms and notices, and a receipt for the Security Deposit and first month's rent.
+- A. Management will explain the regulations regarding the following: - 1) Security deposits - 2) Annual recertifications - 3) Unit inspections - 4) Community policies - 5) Transfer policies - B. All adult household members (age 18 and older and any adjudicated minors who are the Head, Spouse or Co-Head) will sign the Lease, Community Policies or House Rules, Authorization for Release of Information forms and related documents and addenda. - C. Management requests Social Security Number documentation or other form of identification verification for all household members, including Live-in Aides, foster children and foster adult; or affidavit from applicant if SSN was not issued or documentation is not available. - Applicants will not be rejected for not having a SSN.
+See General Eligibility Requirements > B. Social Security Number Requirements. - D. The applicant and management will inspect the apartment and sign the Move-In Inspection form either prior to Move-In or on Move-In day. - E. The applicant will pay the Security Deposit. - F. The applicant will pay the rent for the first month, as set forth in the Lease. - G. The applicant will be given a copy of the Move-In Certification, Lease, Move-In Inspection form, Community Policies/House Rules, all other LIHTC-required forms and notices, and a receipt for the Security Deposit and first month's rent.